 The results of a clinical trial published in the Scandinavian Journal of Pain examined whether low-dose ketamine is as effective as morphine in treating acute pain in children, ages 7 to 18.
 A total of 240 patients were randomly assigned to receive either morphine or ketamine infused into the bloodstream.

-After the infusion, pain was assessed at intervals to determine the time to maximum effect.
-The authors found that low-dose ketamine was as effective as morphine in treating acute pain in sickle cell anemia patients.
+After the infusion, pain level was assessed at intervals to determine the time to maximum effect.
+The authors found that low-dose ketamine was as effective as morphine in treating acute pain in sickle cell disease patients.

-Another clinical trial (NCT03431285) is currently recruiting 264 adult patients with sickle cell anemia in Saudi Arabia.
-Investigators hypothesized that the administration of ketamine early on will lead to a more rapid improvement in pain score and a reduced need for narcotics.
+Another clinical trial (NCT03431285) has an unknown status.
+The study was going to recruit 264 adult patients with sickle cell disease in Saudi Arabia.
+Investigators hypothesized that the administration of ketamine early on would lead to a more rapid improvement in pain score and a reduced need for narcotics.
+The patients were to be randomly assigned to receive either morphine or ketamine infused into the bloodstream with pain being assessed for six hours following treatment.
+The study had an estimated completion date of February 2019 and no updates since February of 2018.

 Ketamine can cause some side effects such as confusion, nausea, blurred vision, dizziness, and coughing.